Breakouts suck. This blemish blast smoothie contains anti-inflammatory ingredients to help bring down blemishes and prevent new ones.

-Strawberry and papaya: One cup of strawberries or papaya both deliver over 100% of the recommended daily intake of Vitamin C, which fights free-radicals and supports collagen production, helping to give you clear, wrinkle-resistant skin.
+Strawberry and papaya: One glass of this smoothie contains nearly 300% of the recommended daily value of Vitamin C. Vitamin C fights free radicals and supports collagen production, helping to give you clear, wrinkle-resistant skin.

 Ginger: Ginger offers powerful anti-inflammatory benefits, which can help reduce the size and redness of a blemish.

-Hemp seed: Hemp seeds may be tiny, but they contain a massive amount of protein, including the sulfur-bearing amino acids: methionine, cysteine and cystine, which are used to build strong hair, nails, muscle and skin.
-They are also high in omega 3, an anti-inflammatory essential nutrient that can help bring down the redness and swelling of blemishes and even help prevent the formation of lines.
+Hemp seed: Hemp seeds are an excellent source of plant-based protein, as they include the sulfur-bearing amino acids: methionine, cysteine and cystine, which are used to build strong hair, nails, muscle and skin.
+They also provide anti-inflammatory benefits, thanks to their omega-3.

-Cinnamon: Cinnamon helps balance blood sugar, which may assist in keeping blemishes at bay, since research indicates a high glycemic diet, one filled with refined foods that spikes blood sugar, is associated with higher incidence of acne.
+Cinnamon: Cinnamon helps balance blood sugar, which may assist in keeping blemishes at bay, since research indicates a high glycemic diet, one filled with refined foods that spike blood sugar, is associated with a higher incidence of acne.

 Blemish Blast Smoothie